Accommodations for Entrance Examinations

 I am planning to take a graduate level entrance exam, professional school entrance exam, or licensure board exam.
 Are accommodations available?

 Yes, accommodations are available for graduate level entrance exams, professional school entrance exams, and licensure board exams.
-Please review the information at the links provided on the attached sheet.
-The web links will provide information about the process for requesting accommodations, the documentation guidelines and the forms used to make the accommodation request.
+Please review the information on this page and submit the request form on the right of this page.
 Please be aware that the request process and documentation requirements vary for each exam are established by the organization administering the exam.

 How far in advance should I begin this process?